 5. Awareness of Limits of Knowledge

-an understanding of the limits to their own knowledge and ability, and an appreciation of the uncertainty, ambiguity and limits to knowledge in the field of international politics and how this might influence analyses and interpretations.
+an understanding of the limits to their own knowledge and ability, and an appreciation of the uncertainty, ambiguity and limits to knowledge in the sub-field and how this might influence analyses and interpretations.

 6. Autonomy and Professional Capacity